-Modern smartphones are so packed with features we sometimes forget how important actually making phone calls can be.
-The Samsung Galaxy S9 and S9 Plus were plagued with a bug that disrupted call quality, and the Korean brand has now responded to user complaints with a software update to fix this.
+Modern smartphones are so packed with features, we sometimes forget how important making phone calls can actually be.
+For a while, the Samsung Galaxy S9 and S9 Plus were plagued with a bug that disrupted call quality.
+The Korean brand responded to user complaints with a software update to fix this.

 Problems with calls being muted from up to 20 seconds on either end have been reported by more than a few users around the world, and late last month Samsung said a fix would roll out soon.
-Now the promised update has reached users in parts of Europe, the Middle East, Africa, and Australia.
+The promised update should have reached users globally by now.
 The build numbers are G960FXXU1ARD4 for the S9 and G965FXXU1ARD4 for the S9+ (though this can vary slightly by region).

 To check if the software update is available to you on your Galaxy S9 or S9 Plus: